MenuFi/MenuFiBackend/README.md

 All responses are of the form:
 > { status: string, data: [] or {}, message: string }

+Authorization schema requires Authentication header in the form of:
+> Authentication: MenuFi YourLoginToken

 ### Login
 `POST` [/patron/loginToken](http://menufi-192821.appspot.com/patron/loginToken)